Artificial Intelligence Governance Training for New Zealand Leaders

 Covers:

-- Te Tiriti principles applied to AI: partnership, protection, participation
+- Te Tiriti principles applied to AI: partnership, protection, and participation

-- Governance models that honour kaitiakitanga in data and AI
+- Governance that honours kaitiakitanga in data stewardship and AI adoption

-- Practical frameworks for incorporating Treaty considerations into AI policy
+- Practical steps for incorporating Treaty of Waitangi obligations into AI policy

 Duration